-Several bacteriophages of our DSMZ collection are delivered as lyophilised phage suspensions on filter paper: a tested high-titre suspension of the respective phage had been vacuum-dried on filter paper and checked for viability after this drying process.
+Several bacteriophages of our DSMZ collection are delivered as lyophilised phage suspensions on filter paper or on two filter discs: a tested high-titre suspension of the respective phage had been vacuum-dried on filter paper and checked for viability after this drying process.
 We only deliver lyophilised phages with high viability and tested survival rates.

 For revitalisation of the vacuum-dried phages, please observe the following steps:

 - Open the ampoule of the phage acc. to the procedure as described for our bacterial cultures.
-With sterile forceps, take out the filter paper (contains the dried phage suspension), place it in the middle of the host plate.
+With sterile forceps, take out the filter paper or the filter discs (containing the dried phage suspension), place it in the middle of the host plate.

 - Add 0.1 mL of appropriate medium on the surface of the filter paper, incubate this plate with phage and host under conditions as described for the host, usually overnight.
 Alternatively, start incubation of the host/phage system in the morning and observe the plate until lysis occurs.